 For a second conviction of this offense, an individual is guilty of a first-degree misdemeanor, punishable as provided in s.
 775.082 or s.
 775.083 (up to 1 year in prison and/or $1,000).
 For a third or subsequent violation of this offense, an individual is guilty of a third-degree felony, punishable as provided by s.
 775.082, s.
 775.083 and s.
 775.084 (up to 5 years in prison and/or up to $5,000).
 Additionally, habitual offenders can be penalized in a manner significantly harsher, as described in s.
 775.084 making it important that a Florida suspended license attorney is consulted.

 Our Florida suspended license lawyers know that having your license suspended or revoked is a significant inconvenience; as your legal defense team, we will fight to secure your right to drive.
-If your license is indeed suspended or revoked, we know that, based on the previously-cited state statutes, the penalties are significantly more severe if an individual drives while they know their license has been suspended.
+If your license is indeed suspended or revoked, we know that, based on the previously cited state statutes, the penalties are significantly more severe if an individual drives while they know their license has been suspended.
 As your legal defense team, our revoked license attorneys in Florida will represent you and aggressively fight for your rights; we know the law and we know how to mount a defense geared at protecting you from harsh penalties.
 Contact our office today to learn more about your options.